 A couple of weeks ago I went, with my sister and some friends, to Dignes les Bains, about 1 1/2 hours away in the Alpes foothills.
 There we visited a woman, Sandrine Pilati, who is a professional rabbit breeder and spinner of wool.

 Her atelier is in the little village of La Bégude outside of Dignes, as is the place where she keeps her rabbits.
 She used to have sheep as well, but local hunters chased her off the land and she had to give up her flock for lack of pasture.
 Her company is called “Laine des Alpes”.
 Sandrine generously showed us around and demonstrated various skills she has honed: carding, spinning and felting.
 A consummate craftsman, she does everything by hand.
+You can see a youtube feature on her and her rabbits here.

 Since we were able to witness each stage of the process of producing Angora wool (the wool from these specially-bred rabbits), I’ll tell you about these.